pamelakaylin/pamelakaylin/README.md

 ### What I'm up to

-- Just deployed [Librai](https://librai.netlify.app), a PWA for book lovers running on ML and AI
+- Deploying my mobile app [Bucketbee](https://github.com/pamelakaylin/Bucketbee_Client) for global citizens
-- Currently working on deploying my mobile app [Bucketbee](https://github.com/pamelakaylin/Bucketbee_Client) for global citizens
+- Learning
 - Planning and wireframing a new personal finance app - Stay tuned! 😉

 ### Tools I've been using lately